StarDog555/RendererJs/README.md

 A lightweight software rendering library written in pure JavaScript.

-RendererJS renders directly into a pixel buffer using the HTML5 Canvas API, giving developers control over rendering, pixels, geometry, cameras, and simple 3D pipelines.
+RendererJS renders directly into a pixel buffer using the HTML5 Canvas API, giving developers full control over pixels, geometry, cameras, and simple 3D pipelines.

 Perfect for learning graphics programming, building retro-style engines, experimenting with software rendering, creating wireframe viewers, or understanding how rendering systems work internally.